How Often to Stain a Deck in Renton’s Rainy Climate

 National maintenance guides tend to suggest restaining every two to three years.
 For a deck in Renton, that number can be optimistic.
 The rain, the overcast stretches, and the limited drying time between wet periods put more pressure on deck stain than most general guidelines account for.

-This covers what a realistic restaining timeline looks like in the Pacific Northwest, what Renton’s specific conditions do to that timeline, the factors that shift it in either direction, and the signs a homeowner can watch for that tell them it’s time.
+This covers what a realistic restaining timeline looks like in the Pacific Northwest, what Renton’s specific conditions do to that timeline, the factors that shift it in either direction, what the prep and cost side of the process actually involves, and the signs a homeowner can watch for that tell them it’s time.

 How Often Should You Stain Your Deck in Renton, WA